swimit/swim-transit/tracking/README.md

 planeContext.command("/agency/sf-muni", "agency/set", Value.of("sf-muni"));
 planeContext.command("/agency/actransit", "agency/set", Value.of("actransit"));
 ```
-Are important because here we instantiate two `Agency Services` by sending a command to them that sets
+These lines are fairly important because here we instantiate two `Agency Services` by sending a command to them that sets
 the agencies that they will be display.
+Note: services get instantiated lazily.

 ```java
  private static Value loadReconConfig(String[] args) throws IOException {